lrusso/tinymce/README.md

 Bugfix 17 | TinyMCE Core | Fixed that sometimes the align left and right didn't work.
 Bugfix 18 | TinyMCE Core | Fixed that the alignment didn't work in strong tags.
 Bugfix 19 | TinyMCE Core | Fixed tables with a wrong initial scroll top position in mobile devices.
+Bugfix 20 | TinyMCE Core | Fixed that text styles didn't update on init when the document started with a table.

 ## Spellchecker example image